vedantchauhan/MeBankCC/README.md

 Assumptions:
     <ul>
-        <li>Input file and records are all in a valid format including a header.</li>
+        <li>Input file is CSV and records are all in a valid format including a header.</li>
         <li>Transaction are recorded in order.</li>
         <li>Date format should be DD/MM/YYYY HH:mm:ss. </li>
     </ul>